A good Product Manager makes an impact and loves the challenge of their work. But is all of this really possible?

 What’s in a Name?

-While there may not be a universal truth or definition of what a product manager is and does, I have a more modern interpretation of what the job should be if our goal is, in fact, to make an impact on the lives of customers and seize business opportunities, all the while loving the challenge in and of itself.
+While there may not be a universal truth or definition of what a product manager is and does, I have a more modern interpretation of what the job should be if our goal is, in fact, to make an impact on the lives of customers and seize business opportunities, all the while also enjoying the challenge in and of itself.

 Conditions for Optimal Product Management